weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 which will arise later, the following geometric concept will be useful.

-3.9 Definition Let E be a nonempty subset of a metric space X, and let S be the set of all real numbers of the form d(p, c), with p € E and q € E. The sup of Sis called the diameter of E.
+3.9 Definition Let E be a nonempty subset of a metric space X, and let S be the set of all real numbers of the form d(p, c), with p  \in  E and q  \in  E. The sup of Sis called the diameter of E.
 NUMERICAL SEQUENCES AND SERIES 53